Jenny Kwan: Member of Parliament (2015–present)

 In January 2015, Kwan announced her plan to seek the NDP nomination in Vancouver East for the forthcoming federal election, after NDP MP Libby Davies, who had served since 1997, chose not to seek another term.
 Mable Elmore, her legislative colleague from Vancouver-Kensington, was also seeking the party's nomination in the riding.
 Supporters of Kwan's candidacy included Union of British Columbia Indian Chiefs president Stewart Philip, Chinese Freemasons Association president Herbert Yiu, former British Columbia natural resources minister Robert Arthur Williams, and United Steelworkers official Steve Hunt.
 She was nominated on March 22.
 Vancouver East had elected an MP from the NDP or its predecessor, the Co-operative Commonwealth Federation, in all but two elections since it was first contested in 1935; it voted for Liberal candidates in 1974 and 1993.

 She was elected to the House of Commons in October 2015, defeating candidates Edward Wong (Liberal) and James Low (Conservative) by wide margins.
 On November 12, NDP leader Tom Mulcair appointed her to be the party's critic for immigration, refugees and citizenship.
 Kwan supported Jagmeet Singh in his successful campaign in the 2017 NDP leadership election.

 She was re-elected in the 2019, 2021 and 2025 federal elections.

 On May 12, 2023, it was reported that the Canadian Security Intelligence Service approached Kwan about a meeting concerning Chinese diplomats threatening her.

+As the NDP's critic for immigration and public safety, Kwan has advocated for asylum seekers and opposed legislation seeking to increase border enforcement.